The university plans to return to in-person instruction for autumn 2020

 How to I schedule a phone or remote appointment with an advisor?

 Students whose advising units use OnCourse for scheduling may log into OnCourse.
-Some advising units will have an appointment reason called "Phone/Remote Appointment" that students can select.
+Most advising units will have an appointment reason called "Phone/Remote Appointment" that students can select.
 When selecting this option, please put the topic you want to discuss during your meeting in the comments section before you confirm your appointment.

 - If your unit does not offer that appointment reason, please put the request for a phone or remote appointment in the Comments section of the appointment along with your preferred phone number.